At a Glance

 The following are key vocabulary terms used in this lesson:

-- Start by explaining to students that they are about to begin a unit called Holocaust and Human Behaviour.
+- Begin by explaining to students that they are about to begin a unit called Teaching the Holocaust and the Armenian Genocide.
 Write this title on the board.
-Ask students what they may already know about the Holocaust.
-You can also challenge students to answer why they think it is important to study the Holocaust.

 - What does it mean to have to use both your head and your heart while learning?